rcgsheffield/TUoS-RIT-training-resources/README.md

 ## How to contribute / add your own resources

-Please file a PR with your event added to the ``_data/links.yml`` file.
+Please file a PR with your event added to one of the ``_data/links/*.yaml`` files.
 We will then review it and add it to the links.

 -----